 If I had to choose a favorite herb to grown in my garden, it would have to be basil.
-Maybe that’s because I’m usually successful at growing basil, and I’m not much of a gardener.
-But it does add such wonderful flavor to so many of my favorite dishes.
-And I love the smell of fresh basil too!
+And one of my favorite things to make with fresh basil is this Almond Basil Pesto.

 - 2 cups packed fresh basil leaves